 This year alone, more than 1,755 financial professionals have asked Capital Group to analyze their portfolios and provide suggestions on how allocations can help meet their clients’ financial objectives.
 During these reviews, we have found that many portfolios contain more exposure to SMID stocks than advisors intended.
 The average advisor portfolio we examined allocated 15% of its equity to SMID-dedicated strategies.
 But after we accounted for SMID exposure elsewhere in the portfolio, the actual average SMID exposure was more than double that — around 32% of the portfolio.

 Why is that important?
 Small- and mid-cap equities can play a key role in a portfolio, providing diversification, growth potential and exposure to younger companies with more innovative products and business models.
-However, SMID stocks can also be more volatile and less liquid than their large-cap counterparts.
-Because of the riskiness of this asset class, financial professionals need to ensure a portfolio’s SMID exposure is sized appropriately for the investor’s objectives and risk tolerance.
-While there is no single “right” level of SMID in a portfolio, it’s vital that financial professionals know what they own, because unintended SMID exposure can increase volatility for investors.
+However, SMID stocks may also be more volatile and less liquid than their large-cap counterparts.
+Because of this, financial professionals need to ensure a portfolio’s SMID exposure is sized appropriately for the investor’s objectives and risk tolerance.
+While there is no single “right” level of SMID in a portfolio, it’s vital that financial professionals know what they own and be deliberate about SMID exposure.